Justice

 What's happening?

-The announcement also reaffirmed Canada's commitment to adopt and implement the declaration following the rules and principles Canadian Constitution.
+The announcement also reaffirmed Canada's commitment to adopt and implement the UN Declaration in accordance with the Canadian Constitution.

-In the Federal Pathway to Address Missing and Murdered Indigenous Women, Girls and 2SLGBTQI+ People, the Government of Canada commits to continue to negotiate administration of justice agreements with Indigenous communities to:
+In the Federal Pathway to Address Missing and Murdered Indigenous Women, Girls and 2SLGBTQQIA+ People, the Government of Canada commits to continue to negotiate administration of justice agreements with Indigenous communities to:

 Background and Current Status

-In 2021-2022, through Fall Economic Statement, Justice Internal capacity was increased to support the negotiation of Administration of Justice agreements through the Recognition of Indigenous Rights and Self-Determination process.
+In 2021 to 2022, through Fall Economic Statement, Justice Canada's internal capacity was increased to accommodate the growing need of Indigenous communities wanting to address justice issues and support the negotiation of administration of justice agreements through the Recognition of Indigenous Rights and Self-Determination process.
+As a result, Justice Canada has increased its presence at discussion tables to advance Indigenous communities' administration of justice agreements.

 Recent Budget Investments